-I tested the usability of the structure that the stakeholders and I agreed on and made sure it actually helped us meet the goals of the redesign, and then started to work on the first version of the design.
+I tested the usability of the proposed restructure and agreed on a path forward with the stakeholders.
+I then started to work on the first version of the design.

-After several iterations, my colleague and I created an HTML/CSS + sliced up images prototype to do more testing.
-We opted for this solution because the interface is quite complex and tools like InVision would not have felt as realistic, and we decided it would be best to get as close to the real thing as possible for this stage.
+After several iterations, my colleague (front-end developer) and I created a prototype to do more user testing.
+We opted for this solution because the interface is quite complex and tools like InVision would not have given us the fidelity we needed, and we decided it would be best to get as close to the real thing as possible for this stage.

-The interface was well received and once I ironed out the last remaining details in the design, my colleague and I started developing it.
+The interface was well received and once I ironed out the last remaining details with the design, my colleague and I started developing it.

-Webfaction came under new management shortly after we finished the interface and decided to stop investing in the back-end changes that would have been needed for our interface to go live, so, unfortunately, the new UI was never fully released.
+Webfaction came under new management shortly after we finished this new interface and decided to stop investing in the back-end changes that would have been needed for our interface to go live, so, unfortunately, the new UI was never fully released.